 Marco Lievano has been teaching traditional Mayan culture for more than 15 years.
 He specializes in ceremonial traditions and provides weekly night classes to youth who have to work during the day.
 His energy and commitment to culture brought him to LEAF where he serves as the culture keeper of LEAF International Mexico programming.

 Honoring the original Teaching Artist from 2011 who helped launch this program.
 Manuel “Papo” Alcocer is from Mérida and had a band called Grupo Cuarzo.
 He taught traditional Mayan music to children in a nearby town called Ixil and helped carried the Mayan drum making forward.

 From music instruments to child sponsorships, our people-centered programs depend on generous givers like you to grow and thrive.
 Donate today!
 100% of your gift goes directly to support music and arts education programs in the country of your choosing.

-LI Mexico students are proud to present a performance titled “Mayan Sacred Moments” on July 28 at the X’ocen Theater.
+LEAF International Mexico students are proud to present a performance titled “Mayan Sacred Moments” on July 28 at the X’ocen Theater.
 The group created this beautiful flyer to promote their work!

 A thirty person ensemble performed in a community concert at the Xocen Ancient Mayan Ampitheater.